-Roanoke Program Overview
+Halifax Program Overview

-In May 2013, residents from Roanoke County participated in a drinking water testing clinic sponsored by the local Virginia Cooperative Extension (VCE) office and the Virginia Household Water Quality Program.
+In August 2013, residents from Halifax County participated in a drinking water testing clinic sponsored by the local Virginia Cooperative Extension (VCE) office and the Virginia Household Water Quality Program.
 Clinic participants received a confidential water sample analysis and attended educational meetings where they learned how to interpret their water test results and address potential issues.
-According to survey data collected, 71 samples were tested, serving 146 individuals, according to survey data collected.
-The most common household water quality issues identified were high levels of lead, copper and the presence of total coliform bacteria.
+According to survey data collected, 101 samples were tested, serving 213 individuals.
+The most common household water quality issues identified were high levels of lead and copper, as well as the presence of acidic water and total coliform bacteria.
 The figure found at the end of this report shows these common water quality issues along with basic information on standards, causes, and treatment options.